-Management Summary -We all know how student misbehaviors can tank a lesson or drive teachers out of the classroom.
-Therefore, it is critical to examine student and teacher behaviors regarding classroom management.
-The data indicates how the start of class, lesson type, or transitions might affect student behavior.
+Using SMT, a user can learn how the start of class, lesson type, or transitions might affect student behavior.
 This data, plus a visual representation of specific student misbehavior events and a summary of teacher response to such (or lack thereof), sheds some light on the complex issues surrounding misbehaviors.
-We might wonder if a certain table of students, a specific classroom area, or one specific student is generating most of the misbehaviors in class.
-We might wonder how many misbehaviors are occurring without the teacher intervening or how much time is used when the teacher pauses instruction to deal with misbehavior issues.
+We might wonder if a certain table of students, a specific classroom area, or one student generates most of the misbehavior in class.
+We might wonder how many misbehaviors occur without the teacher intervening or how much time is used when the teacher pauses instruction to deal with misbehavior issues.
+How teachers react to misbehaviors can escalate or de-escalate the situation.
+As such, we need to have a clear picture of how and when the teacher is reacting and the total time taken up by the teacher reacting to student misbehaviors.

-- How to collect data on student misbehaviors and teacher's reactions to misbehaviors - How to link data to the student seating chart - How to view the raw and analyzed misbehavior data - How to use the demographic toggles to parse data by student characteristics - How to view the misbehavior events and teacher reactions that are linked to video - Questions to ponder regarding data collected and analyzed https://youtu.be/JR5nZ61kAqw
+- How to collect data on student misbehaviors and teacher's reactions to misbehaviors - How to link data to the student seating chart - How to view the raw and analyzed misbehavior data - How to use the demographic toggles to parse data by student characteristics - How to view the misbehavior events and teacher reactions that are linked to video - Questions to ponder regarding data collected and analyzed

-Lesson 4.0: Video Overview of M Codes
+Training Elements Lesson 4.0: Video Overview of M Codes